How to Save 10000 in a Year

 5. Save your extra paychecks

-If you get paid biweekly, then at least a couple times a year you’ll end up getting three paychecks for the month instead of two.
-For example, July and December are three-paycheck months for 2021.
+If you get paid biweekly, then at least a couple of times a year you’ll end up getting three paychecks for the month instead of two.

-Take grey charges, for example.
-These are small, recurring expenses that can add up to a lot of money wasted.
+Grey charges, for example, are small, recurring expenses that can add up to a lot of money wasted.
+They include things like:

 - Recurring fees you’re charged after a trial membership ends